thomashaile/Concert-REST-API/README.md

 ##### **Response `200`**

-A json object for the deleted account with confirmation `msg`.
+A json object for the deleted concert with confirmation `msg`.

 ```
 {